 Made with vegan mayo, soy milk, apple cider vinegar, parsley, garlic powder, onion powder, dill, kosher salt and white pepper, it surely was 100% vegan. 🙂

 When I took this ranch dressing to work, I also brought in samples of my Buffalo Chickpea Meatballs.
 Not only was the dressing a hit, but so were these tasty little meatless meatballs.

 In addition to the Buffalo "meatballs," this dressing makes a great topping for my Buffalo Chickpea Burgers too.

-I also enjoyed dipping some chickpea nuggets (coming soon to the blog) as well as all kinds of veggies into this delicious ranch!
+I also enjoyed dipping some vegan chicken nuggets as well as all kinds of veggies into this delicious ranch!

-And of course, good old potato chips, French fries and sweet potato fries work well too! 😉
+And of course, good ole potato chips, French fries and sweet potato fries work well too! 😉

 I have made this dressing several times and have tried it with a different brand of vegan mayo each time, including Follow Your Heart Vegenaise, Earth Balance Original and Just Mayo.

-Start by adding unsweetened, plain soy milk to a pint-size mason jar.
+Start by adding unsweetened, plain soy milk to a 12- or 16-oz. mason jar.
 Then, add apple cider vinegar.

 Whisk with a fork to combine.